garthvh/garthvh.github.io/store/index.markdown

     <div class="box box-primary">
       <div class="box-body">
         <p>
           As I am experimenting with open hardware and the available low volume prototyping and manufacturing options periodically I will be selling some kits and components to help people complete some of my favorite projects more easily.
+Occasionally I will also be selling completed projects on Etsy which you can see at the bottom of this page.
         </p>
         <p>
-          Payment is via paypal and currently I am only able to ship to the US and Canada.
+          Payment for the Zum Scan PCB's is via paypal and currently I am only able to ship to the US and Canada.
 Products will be shipped using USPS first class in a padded envelope.
         </p>
         <p>You can also order 3D Prints from 3D Hubs through the order widget on my website.
 Orders placed through my website have a lower fee than those ordered directly through the 3D Hubs search interface.
         </p>